 Maanshan Anhui, China Travel Guide

 Ma'anshan experiences a humid subtropical climate, offering four distinct seasons.
-Each season has unique advantages and considerations for travelers.
-Plan your visit according to your preferred weather and activities.
+Each season possesses distinct advantages and considerations for travelers.
+Plan your visit in line with your preferred weather and activities.

 Annual precipitation totals around 1000-1200 mm, with most rainfall concentrated in the summer months.
-The humidity remains high, especially in summer.
+The it stays humid high, especially in summer.

 Summer Monsoon (June-July) brings heavy rainfall and localized flooding.
 Carry an Umbrella or rain jacket.
 Winter Chill may cause freezing temperatures and light snow.
 Dress warmly.